 … Hopefully answering those questions helped you see if you should just enjoy regular shopping, or if curb-side pick-up would benefit you!

 My OWN conclusion:

-What are your thoughts about ordering your utilizing curbside grocery pickup?
+How do you like to get your groceries?
+What are your thoughts about utilizing curbside grocery pickup?